-“Even at my age, I don’t feel safe in my own home,” says the almost 75-year-old artist about the growing danger police pose to black Americans.
+For most African Americans, the dreamys safety whites depict at home is a fantasy.
+“Even at my age, I don’t feel safe in my own home,” says the 77-year-old artist about the growing danger police and racist vigilante brutality pose to black Americans.

 Chandler’s fears are validated by the reality that regardless of our age, 50 years after he created this piece, we’re not only more likely to be shotby police, it often occurs in our own homes.
 Like occupying armies, primarily white law enforcement commit regular and frightening acts of terror in black communities, including homicide.
 Some statistics calculate the number of black men murdered by police or vigilantes to be one every 28 hours in the US.